-I am happy to have you here on forexdominant.com, Here is one of the few places on the internet where you can get detailed and simplified explanations about forex-related terms.
+I am happy to have you here on forexdominant.com.
+Here is one of the few places on the internet to get detailed and simplified explanations about forex-related terms.

 Forex, which fully means foreign exchange, is a form of digital trading where traders exchange currency pairs.

 In the forex market, you can buy the United States Dollar with the Swiss Franc (USDCHF).
 Also, you can decide to buy the Great Britain Pound with the United States Dollar(GBPUSD) and many more.

 However, these currencies are often quoted in pairs in the forex market.

 What is a currency pair?